c6o/docs/versioned_docs/version-1.9.0/guides/collaboration.md

 ## Securely Sharing Contexts

 A kubeconfig context provides access to a Kubernetes cluster, and should be protected.
-When working in a team of developers, however, there may be a need to share a context amongst team members so that developers using the CodeZero CLI or Desktop app can run commands against a common cluster.
+When working in a team of developers, however, there may be a need to share a context amongst team members so that developers using the Codezero CLI or Desktop app can run commands against a common cluster.

 Typically only a limited number of people have access to download a cluster's kubeconfig, so this presents a problem for giving developers the kubeconfig contexts they need, while not introducing security vulnerabilities.

-With CodeZero developers can request an encrypted context from the cluster admin so that contexts can be shared safely and securely over unsecure channels.
+With Codezero developers can request an encrypted context from the cluster admin so that contexts can be shared safely and securely over unsecure channels.

 :::note
 A cluster's kubeconfig should never be shared unencrypted.
 Anyone with the kubeconfig will have access to the cluster.